Skip to Content

 Uncomfortable seating

-Full disclosure – I have a boney butt and minimal butt cheek fat to provide cushioning, however, I was in pain by the end of the show in the pew seating.
+Full disclosure – I have a bony rear end and minimal butt cheek fat to provide cushioning; however, I was in pain by the end of the show.
+The pew seating reminded me of Sunday mornings of my youth.
+Ouch.

 I can’t speak for every seat in the house, but the pews lacked comfort.